 You also have the option to add premiums to your secondary market loan offerings but expect much slower selling times.

 No Provision Fund

 In most cases, provision funds are good for lenders as they theoretically offer an extra safety net in case of loan defaults.
 Mintos doesn’t offer a provision fund therefore lending risk is increased.
 The plus side of this is no provision fund means no money taken from borrowers or lenders to contribute to the fund.

 I stick purely to guaranteed buy back loans currently paying 12.5%+.
 I’ve tried diversifying into mortgages to increase returns but I experienced frequent late payments.
 For me a couple of extra interest points aren’t worth the extra risk.
 There are also other types of loans such as business loans.
-If Mintos continues to offer loan buy-back guarantees, I will continue to reinvest.
+My Minto’s investment has remained relatively small as my risk tolerance won’t allow me to place any significant amounts of money into Mintos.
+I will consider increassing my investment allocation once Minto’s has a longer trading history but for now, I will continue to reinvest.

 The Mintos Review Conclusion

 Investing through Mintos has been a great experience so far, and while I consider the investment high risk, I think it’s worth considering, especially if you live in the EU.
 I love Mintos’s guaranteed buy back loans and will continue to reinvest solely in these.
 Other loan types paying higher interest returns are available but for me, the extra risk isn’t worth the returns.
 The new currency exchange service removes the hassle of having to to use a third party service to make deposits.
 Investing in currency other than Pounds does present British residents with some currency risk but the returns are high enough to be intriguing.